Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • hair is thin and silky, early gray hair is possible;

-• the upper blood pressure is rather increased, while the lower one can be lowered.
+• The upper blood pressure is likely to be increased, while the lower blood pressure may be decreased.

-The main symptoms of a lack of thyroid hormones are:
+The main symptoms of thyroid hormone deficiency are:

-• obesity resistant to trying to lose weight;
+• obesity, resistant to attempts to lose weight;

 • chilliness, cold intolerance;